jendave/ironsmith-compendiums/README.md

 Module by David Hudson and licensed for use under the [MIT license](https://opensource.org/license/mit/).

+Ask the Oracle macros were contributed by Ben Straub.

 ## Acknowledgements(

 Created for the incredible [Ironsworn and Ironsworn: Starforged](https://tomkinpress.com/) family of games.